Spark

 Workshop: Principles of Effective Assessment

 Assessment, when done well, not only evaluates students’ learning, but also drives it.
-In this session, we will explore different types of assessments and give you practice scaffolding and aligning assessments with your learning objectives to support student success.
+In this session, you will explore different types of assessments and practice scaffolding and aligning assessments with your learning objectives to support student success.
 Together, we will also consider the evolving role of generative artificial intelligence (GenAI) in assessment and its potential to support and challenge our current practices.